hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 ## Compilation

 Building the sources is done via [Gradle](https://gradle.org/).
-Usually, `gradle build` should be enough to create all artefacts.
+Usually,`gradle build` should be enough to create all artifacts.

 The release will be distributed under _HydPyOpenDABBModelWrapper\build\distributions\HydPyOpenDABBModelWrapper.zip_

-[Eclipse](https://www.eclipse.org/) is used as IDE for development, and all required Eclipse artefacts are part of the sources.
+[Eclipse](https://www.eclipse.org/) is used as IDE for development, and all required Eclipse artifacts are part of the sources.
 You need the Eclipse Gradle integration,
 [Eclipse Buildship](https://projects.eclipse.org/projects/tools.buildship),
 as well.